tkych/cl-spark/README.md

 CL-Spark
 ========

-CL-spark generates [sparkline][Sparkline theory and practice by Edward Tufte] string for a list of the numbers.
+CL-spark generates [sparkline][Sparkline theory and practice by Edward Tufte] a string for a list of the numbers.
 CL-spark is a Common Lisp implementation of Zach Holman's [spark][spark] and Gil Gonçalves' [vspark][vspark] with little extension.

 CL-Spark is for: